Maura Higgins Looks Super Hot In A Skintight Black Crop Top On Instagram

 “How can someone be this perfect and beautiful is beyond me.
 Your beauty leaves me speechless!” a fourth follower wrote.

-Apart from her regular followers, many other models and influencers also liked and commented on the post, including Ian H Watkins, Alexandra Schauman, and Jey Rocher.
+Apart from her regular followers, many other models and influencers also liked and commented on the post, including Ian H. Watkins, Alexandra Schauman, and Jey Rocher.

-Not too long ago, Maura wowed her fans with a casual yet sexy picture in which she could be seen rocking a white t-shirt with the Vogue logo printed on it.
+Not too long ago, Maura wowed her fans with a casual, yet sexy picture in which she wore a white T-shirt with the Vogue logo printed on it.
 She teamed the top with a pair of black shorts and black socks.